Stimulus Control Steps Planner

 - CBT-I

-- Cognitive behavioral therapy for insomnia, a structured non-medication treatment approach.
+- Cognitive behavioral therapy for insomnia, a structured non-drug treatment approach that often includes stimulus control.

 - Stimulus control